Trump tracker: The story of his first year - in seven graphics

 He used to claim the actual unemployment rate was more than 40%.
 Now he's America's CEO, he's embracing the same jobless figures he once dismissed as "phony".

-The basic trajectory of the economy under President Trump remains the same as it did under President Obama.
+The basic trajectory of the economy under President Trump remains the same as it was under President Obama.

-The jobless rate edged lower to 4.3%, matching May's figure which was the lowest since 2001 and putting the labour market at or close to so-called full employment after 81 consecutive months of growth.
+The jobless rate hit a 17-year low of 4.1% in October and has remained there, putting the labour market at or close to so-called full employment after 81 consecutive months of growth.

-Stock markets have hit record highs, oil prices remain low, consumer confidence is buoyant and inflation is under control.
+Stock markets have hit record highs, oil prices remain low, consumer and small-business confidence is buoyant, and inflation is under control.

-The White House has set a growth target of 3%, but the US Federal Reserve chairwoman has sounded sceptical.
+The White House has set a growth target of 3%, which the US surpassed in the second and third quarters of 2017, marking 42 straight months of economic expansion.

 Healthcare was always going to be an early test for President Trump after he made it a centrepiece of his election campaign.